 When chemical-based drugs are approved by the U.S. Food and Drug Administration (FDA), the company that developed the drug is given a patent-the exclusive right to produce and market the specific drug for a set number of years.
-After the patent expires and after FDA approval, other companies are allowed to produce and market drugs with the same chemical make-up; in all important ways, these drugs are the same as the original and are called "generics."
+After the patent expires and after FDA approval, other companies are allowed to produce and market drugs with the same chemical make-up.
+In all important ways, these drugs-called generics-are the same as the original.

-Other medications-called "biologics"-are derived from a living system, such as a microorganism, plant or animal.
+Other medications called biologics are derived from a living system, such as a microorganism, plant or animal.
 Most biologics are very large and complex mixtures of molecules that are not easily identified or characterized, and are produced using cutting-edge technologies.

 Biologics are also approved by the FDA and given a patent, and other companies are allowed to compete once that patent expires.
-However, those competing products have allowable differences because they are made from a living organism, and are called "biosimilars."
+However, those competing products (called biosimilars) have allowable differences because they are made from a living organism.

 Although they are not an exact copy, biosimilars are expected to produce the same clinical result as the original product, and have no clinically meaningful differences in terms of safety, purity and potency.